-Light Rock Fishing (LRF) is a style of fishing in which anglers use very small hooks and lures to catch mini species which are found around the British Isles (although other larger species may be caught as well).
-LRF originated in Japan and emerged when anglers began to question why the focus was always on trying to catch the largest fish and instead began a discipline of fishing which concentrated on enjoying catching the smaller species which were abundant around their shores.
+Light Rock Fishing (LRF) is a style of fishing in which anglers use extremely light gear to catch the mini species which are found around the British Isles (although other larger species may be caught as well).
+LRF originated in Japan and emerged when anglers began to question why the focus was always on trying to catch the largest fish and instead began a discipline of fishing that focused on enjoying catching the smaller species which were abundant around their shores.
 With a number of larger species becoming increasingly scarce in European waters it did not take long for this type of fishing to make its way across to Europe and eventually to the UK.
-Today LRF is a rapidly growing area of the UK sea angling market, with an increasing number of anglers becoming interested in this style of fishing.
+Today LRF is a rapidly growing area of the UK sea angling market, with an ever-increasing amount of tackle and equipment available to anglers who want to try this style of sea fishing.

 What is Light Rock Fishing and why is it Growing in Popularity?

 Light Rock Fishing is a form of lure fishing.
-Extremely light and sensitive rods are used which cast weights which are tiny by usual UK fishing standards – generally LRF rods will cast weights of no more than 7 grams (¼ oz), and some will even cast a weight of less than one gram.
-While this may seem ridiculous by anglers used to casting 6-8oz weights as far as possible LRF is all about targeting small fish which live in shallow water close to shore: rockling, blennies, sea scorpions and similar species.
-Catching these species requires tiny lures and ultra light equipment.
+Extremely light and sensitive rods are used which cast weights that are tiny by usual UK fishing standards.
+As a general rule LRF rods will cast weights of no more than 7 grams (¼ oz), and some will even cast a weight of less than one gram.
+While this may seem bizarre to anglers used to using heavy beachcasting rods and 6 – 8oz weights the whole point of LRF is to use very light gear to target small species of fish which are found in very shallow water close to shore.
+Rockling, blennies, gobies, sea scorpions and similar species are all targeted by LRF anglers.
 LRF is a new concept to many UK anglers used to a more traditional form of beach/rock mark fishing, but LRF is certainly catching on throughout the UK.

-Light Rock Fishing is all about getting back to enjoying fishing by targeting the fish which are actually present and not casting out large baits in the hope of catching big fish which may never come along.
-Often anglers taking part in LRF fishing will catch mini species (see a list of typical catches below) with the fun of catching these species making up for what they lack of size.
-LRF is sometimes summarised as a style of fishing which lets anglers take pleasure in catching fish which are actually there, rather than spend time trying to catch fish which are not there.
+Light Rock Fishing is about getting back to enjoying fishing by targeting the fish which are actually present and not casting out large baits in the hope of catching big fish which may never come along.
+Often anglers taking part in LRF fishing will catch mini species (see a list of typical catches below) with the fun of catching these species making up for what they lack in size.
+LRF is sometimes summarised as a style of fishing which allows anglers to take pleasure in catching fish that are actually there, rather than spend time trying to catch fish which are not present.

 The vast majority of anglers who go Light Rock Fishing use a small fixed spool reel, generally in the 1000 or 2000 sizes.
-Fixed spool reels are preferred due to their simplicity and ease of use.
-Furthermore, fixed spool reels generally work better with braided line which is used by many LRF anglers.
-There are a wide range of small fixed spool reels which are ideal to use for LRF available on Amazon:
+Fixed spool reels are preferred over small multipliers due to their simplicity and ease of use.
+Furthermore, fixed spool reels generally work better with braided line which is used by many LRF anglers, although others use light monofilament.
+While most of the major fishing tackle manufacturers make reels which are specifically designed for LRF many anglers are happy to use a small and inexpensive fixed spool reel, such as the Abu Garcia Cardinal in the 50 and 51 sizes which can be viewed and purchased from Amazon by clicking this link.

 Terminal Tackle for LRF

-Lures: There are a huge range of lures which are available to use when Light Rock Fishing and experimenting to find the types of lures which produce results is one of the most enjoyable aspects of LRF.
-Many LRF lures are extremely realistic and do not just mimic the appearance of small creatures but are actually full of scent and amino acids which provide an additional attractor to fish.
+Jelly Lures: There are a huge range of jelly and soft plastic lures that are available to use when Light Rock Fishing and experimenting to find the types of lures which produce results is one of the most enjoyable aspects of LRF.
+Many LRF lures are extremely realistic and do not just mimic the appearance of small creatures but are also full of scent and amino acids which provide an additional attractor to fish.
 They are also completely biodegradable and harmless to fish if consumed.
-One of the most popular LRF lures is Marukyu Power Isome.
-There are worm imitations which look like a British ragworm but are packed with scent and also have a great action once they are in the water.
-Ecogear Lures are also very popular with UK LRF anglers, and a wide range are available online.
-Alternatively, some anglers prefer to use mini spinners, especially if fish such as small pollock, wrasse and coalfish are the target.
+Marukyu Power Isome lures are one of the best available for LRF but can be expensive as they are imported from Japan.
+Cheaper alternatives such as these Power Worms which imitate the appearance of a ragworm are also effective for Light Rock Fishing.

 Best Marks for LRF Fishing

 The small species which are the target of LRF anglers can be found in a wide range of locations all across the coastline of the British Isles.
 Sheltered man-made places such as breakwaters, wharves and piers and jetties are often excellent places for LRF as small species seek out the shelter that these locations offer.
-However, LRF can also be carried out across rocky coastlines, as this is the natural habitat of many mini species.
-When the tide is out many small fish will be trapped in deep rockpools, especially those with weed cover, meaning they can be productive for LRF anglers, although mini species can also be caught from deep-water areas as well.
-Essentially, anywhere with rocks, structure and shelter is likely to attract mini species, meaning it is worth a try for LRF fishing.
+Light Rock Fishing can also be carried out across rocky coastlines, as this is the natural habitat of many mini species.
+When the tide is out many small fish will be trapped in deep rockpools, especially those with weed cover, meaning they can be productive for LRF anglers, although mini species can also be caught from deep water areas as well.
+Essentially, anywhere with rocks, structure and shelter are likely to attract mini species, meaning it is worth a try for LRF fishing.

 Methods and Techniques for Light Rock Fishing

-There are no hard and fast rules about LRF, and part of the fun is experimenting with different techniques to see what can be caught.
-From piers, breawaters and other structures it can simply be a case of dropping a weighted lure straight down the pier/harbour wall until it hits the seabed and then jigging it up and down to attract the fish which will be feeding along the structure.
-Alternatively a lure can be cast out and either reeled in through mid-water (where it may attract the attention of species such as small pollock or coalfish), or dragged slowly along the seabed, where it will catch the species which live and feed there.
+There are no hard and fast rules about LRF, and part of the fun is experimenting with different techniques to see what works.
+From piers, breakwaters and other structures, it can simply be a case of dropping a weighted lure straight down the pier/harbour wall until it hits the seabed and then jigging it up and down to attract the fish which will be feeding along the structure.
+Alternatively, a lure can be cast out and either reeled in through mid-water (where it may attract the attention of species such as mackerel, greater sandeels or small pollock and coalfish) or dragged slowly along the seabed, where it will catch the species which live and feed there.
 Similar techniques can be used when fishing from deeper water rock marks.
 When fishing in rockpools it can be productive to drag a lure along the edge of a weed bed, where aggressive species such as sea scorpions will dart out and attack the lure.
 LRF is predominantly about fishing with lures, but mini species do not hunt by sight alone – smell, movement and vibration are all important as well.
-Often it is the sound and vibrations caused by a jig head hitting against rock can be as important as the look of the lure when it comes to attracting fish, while the smell and amino acids contained in some LRF lures can also be an important factor in catching mini species fish.
+Often the sound and vibrations caused by a lure hitting against rock or dragging through sand can be as important as the look of the lure when it comes to attracting fish, while the smell and amino acids contained in some LRF lures can also be an important factor in catching mini species fish.

 Which Species Can Be Caught?